Hybrid payroll: definition, benefits, challenges, and factors to consider

 Reduced operational costs

-The hybrid payroll system allows businesses to outsource selected payroll functions, which lowers hiring costs, training expenses, and the risk of compliance penalties.
-But keeping some processes in-house prevents complete dependence on vendors.
+Outsourcing selected payroll functions lowers hiring costs, training expenses, and the risk of compliance penalties.
+Keeping some processes in-house prevents complete dependence on vendors.
 This balance lowers overall payroll management costs while maintaining accuracy and efficiency.

 What are the challenges in implementing hybrid payroll?